Halloween Safety Tips for Trick or Treaters, Drivers and Homeowners

 - Children should always trick or treat with an adult.
 Little ones should be supervised by an adult.

 - Young adults should discuss and share their route with parents and friends before leaving.
 If they are old enough to go out trick-or-treating on your own, young adults should talk to their parents and friends about the neighborhood streets they’ll be visiting.
 And, be advised to stick to the plan and agree on a time to return home.

 - Keep pets indoors.
-Some dogs and cats can become easily spooked by strangers or kids disguised in costumes and Halloween attire.
-Keep your four-legged friends inside – or in a separate part of your home if you’re hosting a party – to keep them safe and prevent any situations where a pet might get injured or injure a visitor.
+Some dogs and cats can become easily spooked by strangers or kids disguised in costumes.
+Keep pets inside – or in a separate part of your home if you’re hosting a party – to keep them safe and prevent any ugly situations where a pet can bite or scratch a guest.

 - Install surveillance cameras.
 Cameras can be installed to areas of the home that are more obstructed or away from the street and may help law enforcement identify the perpetrators.
 “Homeowners might want to install new technology that makes it look like you are home while at a Halloween celebration.
 Smart home lights and cameras operated by a mobile device can help you see what’s going on from anywhere,” Quinn adds.

 - Set up a neighborhood watch.
 Talk to neighbors and come up with a schedule to watch your block.
 Assign times and map out potential trouble spots.
 Invite law enforcement to your meeting to get additional advice and determine when they might be patrolling your neighborhood.

 Filing a Claim

 - Call the police.
 Filing a report provides you with an official record of any incident and, hopefully, the police will be able to track down the offender.
 Don’t attempt to move or clean any of the damaged items until the police arrive to document the scene and retrieve necessary information.

 - Take photos of the damage.
 Photos may act as additional evidence and provide a more permanent record of events.